-For the past 41 years, New York City has hosted the Macy's 4th of July Fireworks Show—the biggest fireworks display in the country.
+This year marks the 43rd annual Macy's 4th of July Fireworks Show—the biggest Fourth of July fireworks display in the country.
 Each year an average of three million people gather to watch as the fireworks flicker and boom over the East River.
-Already crowned America's biggest fireworks display, this year's show promises to be even bigger, debuting 20 new special effects.
+Already crowned America's biggest fireworks display, this year's show promises to be even bigger, with three times more pyrotechnic firepower.

 And while you're in the Big Apple, be sure to catch a Broadway show; visit the Empire State Building, Statue of Liberty, and Central Park; or dine at some of the city's best restaurants.

 If the thought of being surrounded by three million people seems a bit overwhelming, try attending a Fourth of July celebration that is a bit less populated but full of activity.
 Minneapolis' Red, White and Boom festival is just as magnificent, attracting a much smaller crowd of 75,000 people each year.

 Grab a spot at the optimal viewing area: The Stone Arch Bridge.
 You can also get a great view of the show at Gold Medal Park, Mill City Museum—with VIP access for $35 per person that also lets you tour the museum—, or the Guthrie Endless Bridge.
 Or, catch dinner and a show by watching from one of the many Minneapolis rooftop restaurants or bars.

 If you want to experience a Fourth of July celebration with a side of sizzling heat, head to Houston.
-Despite a July average temperature of 94 degrees Fahrenheit, Houston has much to offer for the patriotic holiday.
+Despite a July average temperature of 94 degrees, Houston has much to offer for the patriotic holiday.
 Music lovers will want to attend the Freedom Over Texas concert at Eleanor Tinsley Park, with a lineup that includes multiple chart-topping singer/songwriter, Jake Owen, and country artist, Kellie Pickler.
 In between performances, be sure to check out the food tents and beer gardens, or take the kids to the children's entertainment area.
-The event is held from 4:00PM for 10:00PM on July 4th, concluding with a fireworks show.
-You can experience all this for just $10.00 per ticket at the door, or $8.00 through July 3rd.
+The event is held from 4:00PM to 10:00PM on July 4th, concluding with a fireworks show.
+You can experience all this for $10.00 per ticket at the door, or an $8.00 advanced purchase through July 3rd.

-When the heat is actually what you want to escape, take a trip to Chicago for the Fourth of July.
-Although Chicago can have its hot and humid summer days, the average July temperature is 84 degrees Fahrenheit—a whole 10 degrees cooler than Houston's July temperatures.
+If the Texas heat is a bit too much, take a trip to Chicago for the Fourth of July.
+Although Chicago has its hot and humid summer days, the average July temperature is 84 degrees—a whole 10 degrees cooler than Houston's July temperatures.
 Plus, having the option to watch the fireworks directly on Lake Michigan allows for a cool lake breeze.

-There are many places to catch the fireworks display in Chicago.
-Navy Pier offers plenty of activities to keep busy with, including the renowned (and recently updated) ferris wheel and other rides for kids (and adults) to enjoy.
+The fireworks display on July 4th launches from Navy Pier, which offers plenty of activities to keep busy with, including the renowned (and recently updated) ferris wheel and other rides for kids (and adults) to enjoy.
 Grab a bite to eat or a cocktail to sip at one of the many restaurants along the Pier, but get there early because gates will close once capacity is reached.

 If you would rather avoid the crowds at Navy Pier and still have a great view with live music, try visiting Millennium Park for the Grant Park Music Festival: Independence Day Salute.
 The festival is held from 6:30 to 8:00PM and features performances of classic patriotic songs.

 Philadelphia is America’s birthplace so it’s no surprise they host a week-long Fourth of July celebration.
 On July 4th, one of the largest (and free) celebrations in the country takes place on Benjamin Franklin Parkway.
 First up is Party on the Parkway, where, from noon to 7:00PM, you can enjoy five blocks of games, arts and crafts, live music, dancing, food, and a zip-line.
-Be sure to stick around for the Wawa Welcome America Concert from 7:00 - 9:30PM.
-This year’s lineup includes headliner, Pitbull, and Tony and Grammy winner, Heather Headley—to name a few.
+Be sure to stick around for the Wawa Welcome America Concert from 7:00 to 10:00PM.
+This year’s lineup includes Grammy and Academy Award winner, Jennifer Hudson, along with Grammy Award winner, Meghan Trainor.
 Immediately following the concert is an unforgettable fireworks show to commemorate the signing of the Declaration of Independence in this very city.

 Take a trip to Seattle for a Fourth of July your kids can get on board with.
 The town of Bellevue—just across Lake Washington from Seattle—holds a Fourth of July celebration tailored towards families with young children at the 20-acre Bellevue Downtown Park.
 Called the Bellevue Family 4th, the celebration begins in the early afternoon with Bellevue Park’s Family Fun Zone, where families can enjoy live music, food, and rides.
 At night, attend a fireworks show choreographed to a live performance of the Bellevue Youth Symphony Orchestra.
 The orchestra continues to perform once the fireworks have completed, closing the day-long celebration.

-Travel just beyond Dallas to Addison, Texas, a suburb home to just 19,000 residents.
+Travel just beyond Dallas to Addison, Texas, a suburb home to just 16,000 residents.
 What makes Addison so special for the Fourth of July?
-The fact that nearly 500,000 people make the visit each year to experience the spectacular fireworks show called Kaboom Town.
+The answer is the fact that nearly 500,000 people make the visit each year to experience the spectacular fireworks show called Kaboom Town.
 The celebration takes place on July 3rd, and is made up of 3,500 lbs. of fireworks that span a full 30 minutes.
-In addition to an impressive fireworks show, you will also experience an air show, hosted by the Cavanaugh Flight Museum, as well as an endless amount of delicious fare, as Addison has the most eateries per capita of any other town in the country.
+In addition to an impressive fireworks show, you will also experience a carnival, an air show hosted by the Cavanaugh Flight Museum, as well as an endless amount of delicious fare—Addison has the most eateries per capita of any other town in the country!

-If you're interested in more of a beachy vacation, head west to San Francisco this Fourth of July.
-This city's fireworks display sets off from two locations—Municipal Pier in Aquatic Park and Pier 39—and boasts 10,000 effects over a 25-minute period.
-You can catch a prime view of the fireworks from Pier 39, Fisherman's Wharf, or Coit Tower in Pioneer Park.
+Another great option is to head west to San Francisco this Fourth of July.
+This city's fireworks display sets off from two locations—Municipal Pier in Aquatic Park and Pier 39—and boasts 10,000 effects in an approximately 30-minute period.
+You can catch a prime view of the fireworks from Aquatic Park, Pier 39, Fisherman's Wharf, or Coit Tower in Pioneer Park.

 While visiting San Francisco, there are an endless amount of activities to enjoy.
-In addition to the gorgeous beaches this city has to offer, you can attend the Summer Opera or Filmore Jazz Festival, running July 6th and 7th.
+In addition to the gorgeous beaches this city has to offer, you can attend the Filmore Jazz Festival, running July 6th and 7th.
 This free, twelve-block-long festival is the largest free jazz event on the West Coast.
-Or, choose from dozens of free walking tours, including Golden Gate Park, or take a free walking tour around the city.
+Or, choose from dozens of free walking tours, including Golden Gate Park, Haight-Ashbury, and Alfred Hitchcock's San Francisco, guided by volunteers.

 And finally, if you really want to experience a relaxing, yet exciting, Fourth of July vacation, head to Lake Tahoe.
-The fireworks show is unlike any other, thanks to the beautiful, mountainous backdrop joined by the glimmer of fireworks in the lake's reflection.
+The Lights on the Lake fireworks show is unlike any other, thanks to the beautiful, mountainous backdrop joined by the glimmer of fireworks in the lake's reflection.
 Plus, there are countless activities to partake in across the many shoreline towns.